Stephanie Zonszein

 Commissioned Monographs and Book Chapters

-'Spillover Effects in Experimental Data', with Peter Aronow, Dean Eckles and Cyrus Samii.
+'Spillover Effects in Experimental Data', with P Aronow, Dean Eckles and Cyrus Samii.
 In J. Druckman and D. Green, eds.
 Advances in Experimental Political Science.
 Cambridge University Press. (arxiv)

 Software